nguyenkhanh-k2/Fca-Sumi-Remake/DOCS.md

 * *Mentions:* set field `mentions` to an array of objects.
 Objects should have the `tag` field set to the text that should be highlighted in the mention.
 The object should have an `id` field, where the `id` is the user id of the person being mentioned.
 The instance of `tag` that is highlighted is determined through indexOf, an optional `fromIndex` can be passed in to specify the start index to start searching for the `tag` text in `body` (default=0).
 (See below for an example.)
+* *Location:* set field `location` to an object with `latitude` and `longitude` fields.
+Optionally set field `current` of the `location` object to true to indicate the location is the user’s current location.
+Otherwise the location will be sent as a pinned location.

 Note that a message can only be a regular message (which can be empty) and optionally one of the following: a sticker, an attachment or a url.